KristianBakov/Aura_RPG/README.md

-# Aura_RTS
+# Aura_RPG
-A stylised multiplayer RTS made in UE5 using the Gameplay Ability System
+A stylised multiplayer RPG made in UE5 using the Gameplay Ability System